 Chisuk Emuna is a “hands-on” Jewish family that partners with other local Jewish institutions to involve all who are interested in Jewish life.
 Together, Chisuk Emuna members make a difference for our families, community and the world.

 Top: The previous location of the synagogue on 5th and Division Streets was opened in 1955.
-In 2011, the building succumbed to an accidental fire and damaged beyond repair.
+On April 3rd, 2009, the building succumbed to an accidental fire and was damaged beyond repair.

 Middle: From 2011-2014, under the careful and detailed eyes of the Building Committee and generous funds from within the congregation, a new construction was erected at the corner of Green and Vaughn Streets.
 During this time, Chisuk Emuna conducted services at the Jewish Community Center of Greater Harrisburg.

-Bottom: The joyous celebration and congregational walk, bringing our Torah scrolls and our hearts to their new home on Dedication Day in 2014.
+Bottom: The joyous celebration and congregational walk, bringing our Torah scrolls and our hearts to their new home on Dedication Day on May 14, 2013.

 Life Cycle Events

 Please contact Rabbi Muroff, if interested in preparing for a Brit Milah, baby naming, Bar/Bat Mitzvah, Wedding or Funeral.

 Brit Milah / Baby Naming

 When a baby is born or a child is adopted, a ceremony is held to celebrate the child’s arrival and joining the Jewish People.
 A brit milah (circumcision ceremony) is held on the eighth day of the boy’s life, unless there is a health concern.
 A baby naming for a newborn daughter is generally held at a service when the Torah is read soon after the birth.
 The rabbi assists members with arrangements for these lifecycle events, including providing names of experienced mohalim.